-- Key in delivering the NSW Government's Electricity Infrastructure Roadmap and ensuring whole-of-system benefits. - To drive the best possible outcome for local communities and deliver benefits for the local economy. - Supports sustainable development. - Early investment in community engagement can improve local acceptance, approval and operation.
+- Key in delivering the NSW Government's Electricity Infrastructure Roadmap and ensuring whole-of-system benefits. - To drive the best possible outcome for local communities and deliver benefits for the local economy. - Supports sustainable development and social value benefit realisation. - Early investment in community engagement can improve local acceptance, approval and operation.